The Dead Room: Plot

-After a ghost scares a family out of their house, an insurance company hires three ghost hunters to determine if it is haunted.
-They include Liam, who handles their technological tools, skeptic Scott, and psychic Holly.
+An insurance company hires three ghost hunters to investigate the haunting after a ghost scares a family out of their home.
+They include Liam, who handles their technological tools; skeptic Scott; and psychic Holly.
 At first, Holly senses nothing in the house, and Scott's tools measure no electromagnetic disturbances.
 After Liam sets up several cameras with sensors, they go to sleep.
-At 3am, the cameras pick up movement, which Scott later dismisses as a draft.
-As Liam and Scott discuss their previous cases, Scott describes his theory that low frequency sound can disperse a ghost, and Liam shows Holly footage of a chair rocking by itself.
-Scott admits that he can not explain the footage and says he wants to find a scientific explanation for the paranormal.
+At 3 am, the cameras pick up movement, which Scott later dismisses as a draft.
+As Liam and Scott discuss their previous cases, Scott describes his theory that low-frequency sound can disperse a ghost, and Liam shows Holly footage of a chair rocking by itself.
+Scott admits that he cannot explain the footage, and he says he wants to find a scientific explanation for the paranormal.

-A loud noise wakes the ghost hunters at 3am the next night, and Holly says she sees a ghostly figure, which neither of the men can see.
+A loud noise wakes the ghost hunters at 3 am the next night, and Holly says she sees a ghostly figure, which neither of the men can see.
 In the morning, Scott tells them nobody will accept their evidence, as it is too subjective.
-Although frustrated, Liam and Holly eventually agree, and the three go through each room, trying to make contact.
-Before going to sleep, they set alarms to wake just before 3am.
+Despite their frustration, Liam and Holly eventually agree, and the three proceed through each room, attempting to establish contact.
+Before going to sleep, they set alarms to wake just before 3 am.
 That night, Holly sees the ghostly figure again, and it reacts aggressively, threatening her.
 Scott calms the others by telling them that there is no evidence a ghost has ever harmed a living person; all it can do is scare them.
 Holly, more shaken than the others, reveals she took the job to conquer her fear of ghosts.